litzinger/publisher-docs/03.issues-tips/docs.md

 ## Known Issues

-- Installation can take a few minutes if you are installing into an existing site that has 500+ entries.
 - Publisher does not work with the eAccelorator.
 It causes issues with setting cookies and session data.
 - Disable GZIP compression on your server for best results.
 GZIP can cause issues with some PHP scripts.
 - Publisher 2 does not support the Playa or Matrix field types from EE Harbor.
-EllisLab has created a Playa and Matrix to Relationships and Grid conversion plugin.
-As of December 2016 Playa and Matrix are not available for EE3.
-Even if they ever do become available Publisher 2 will never support them.
-The main reason for this decision is to reduce added complexity to the codebase and reduce the overall support necessary for Publisher.
+If you are upgrading from an EE 2 site you can use the [PlayaMatrixImporter](https://github.com/EllisLab/PlayaMatrixImporter) from EllisLab to migrate Playa fields to Relationships, and Matrix fields to Grid.

 ## Tips